hamster007Github/EventManager/README.md

 - MAD: Provide eventdata for scanner plugin pages to visualize current event data of eventmanager
 - RDM support: Delete quests and start re-quest assignment group by RDM API interface

-## Recommendation MAD walker configuration to perform quest rescan
+## MAD: recommended walker configuration to perform quest rescan
 To perform an automatic quest rescan after quest deletion, you have to setup your MAD walker in a special way.
 Example walker setting:

 | Area         | Area mode | Walker mode | Setting    |